frazierjason/N1mmCommands-TouchPortal/README.md

 # N1MM+ Commands for Touch Portal
 ### by Jason Frazier W7DM

-(Stream Deck plugin coming in the future, see my other projects)
+(Stream Deck plugin planned in the future, see my other projects)

+This TouchPortal plugin integrates the N1MM Logger+ app by Tom Wagner N1MM, allowing the user to create custom buttons in TouchPortal to control the popular N1MM+ Logger ham radio contesting application for Windows.

+Custom button actions can currently perform these functions:
+- Execute macros directly in N1MM+, including CAT rig control behaviors
+- Transmit CW content and SSB wav files, which can also contain macros
+- Summon N1MM+ into the foreground and send arbitrary N1MM+ keystroke commands, including Ctrl/Alt/Shift

-This TouchPortal plugin integrates the N1MM Logger+ app by Tom Wagner N1MM, allowing the user to create buttons in TouchPortal that issue macros, transmit content that can also contain macros, and perform limited commands in the Entry window of this highly popular amateur radio contesting application.
-This is a work-in-progress plugin, with the main goal of offering a customizable grid of buttons that can reliably drive N1MM+ behavior, even when some other app such as a browser or SDR front-end application is in focus on Windows.
-It's created specifically with contesters in mind, in a way that permits multitasking on the radio operator's shack PC while also having control over your contest activity.
+This is a work-in-progress plugin, created specifically with contesters in mind, in a way that eases multitasking on the radio operator's shack PC while quickly allowing to regain control over your contest activity.

 This plugin accesses **experimental features** in N1MM+ to integrate external actions, courtesy of Tom N1MM.
 This software may perform unexpectedly or stop